Home » Food and Drinks » Oven-Baked Buffalo Wings

 These oven-baked Buffalo wings are the perfect food for any casual get-together with friends.
-My husband and I also enjoy them when it’s just the two of us watching TV.
+My husband and I also enjoy them for a casual dinner or when it’s just the two of us watching TV.
 They’re hassle free, and you can even cook them in your air fryer.

 Chicken Appetizer or Main Dish